d-bl/MAE-gf/docs/flanders.md

      title="rose ground"
 %}

 Should you notice a photograph that doesn't match the generated thread diagram, please [contact](about-us#write-us) us.
-Note that some patterns happily mix the open and closed method.
-Both `tctc` and `ctct` will become red in the color-coded diagrams and `tc` and `ct` will both become green.

 ## Grounds